JY-H/jy-h.github.io/_posts/2021-01-14-game-bots-memory-editing.md

 |         |
 |         |
 +---------+
-|  data   |  since our healing prowess is known since the very start,
+|  data   |  given our healing prowess is known since the very start,
-|         |  a healing amount variable might reside here with the value
+|         |  for demonstration's sake, let's say a healing amount variable
-|         |  of 5.
+|         |  resides here with the value of 5.
 |         |
 |         |
 +---------+